Jelmerro/vimrc/README.md

 - FZF (fzf) - for using any kind of fuzzy search commands, such as :Files
 - Ripgrep (rg) - for using the :Rg command to fuzzy search file contents
-- Powerline (powerline) - for a vastly better statusline

 # Install